faafiel/TOPO_Assessment/README.md

 6) http://127.0.0.1:8000/index/

-_Exporting_
+_Exporting/Importing_

+7) It is done automatically upon server starup using a data file from local directory
-7) To export, naviagte to the admin page and login
+8) But to manually import/export, naviagte to the admin page on the localhost and login

    - Password: topo1234
    - User: Amir

-8) Open up Industry table by selecting "Industrys"
-9) Open up an industry record and find the export button at the bottom.
-Alternatively, you may export from the Industry table view
+   Then navigate to the models(objects) in DB that want to be exported/imported.
+To export/import entire DB, then export ALL "Industry" class.

 TODO